v2keener/time-tracking-two-week/README.md

-# Generic Timesheet for Time-Tracking a Two-week Pay Period
+# Generic Excel Timesheet for Time-Tracking a Two-week Pay Period

 This timesheet is designed specifically for professionals seeking to track hours-worked.
 The purpose of the timesheet is to give one a personal records of time worked.
 One should keep it honest and accurate.
 Each spreadsheet is two work-weeks, so this is built for a bi-weekly payroll (26 pay periods per year).